 Jessica Wilson and Arieh Frosh discuss Jessica's computer generated animation "Perfectly Clear".
 Focusing on how the artist relates to processes and software in animation, they discuss intention and legibility across our screen-based interactions.

-On the occasion of the project "Apian" by Aladin Borioli, him and the Professor Jennifer Gabrys discuss about sensing technologies, the challenges of evidence-making in environmental research and different ways of perceiving the world of sensation.
+On the occasion of the project "Apian", Aladin Borioli and the Professor Jennifer Gabrys discuss sensing technologies, the challenges of evidence-making in environmental research and different ways of perceiving the world of sensation.